5 Tips For Fishing Without Bait

 Waterfall Traps

-The waterfall trap is quite efficient, especially when installed in the correct stream.
-For example, if you get a seasonal pool almost dry in late summer, you can look for a waterfall that is hardly trickling and set your trap there.
+The waterfall trap is efficient, especially when installed in the correct stream.
+For example, if you get a seasonal pool that is almost dry in late summer, you can look for a hardly trickling waterfall and set your trap there.
 But make sure you scope the stream properly.

 Next, start constructing the trap using mud and rocks.
 You can build a well-defined ring at the base of the waterfall.
 The defined ring is where your catch will be trapped, and make sure it’s strong enough to survive at least two days.

 Let the trap settle, and then come back after a few hours, and you will find some fish in your trap.
-After confirming that the pool has some fish, you can now take a stick and go to the top of the waterfall and create some commotion, forcing the fish to fall off the waterfall into your trap.
+After confirming that the pool has some fish, you can take a stick and go to the top of the waterfall and create some commotion, forcing the fish to fall into your trap.

 Fish Wheels